nanzhong/mysql-ios/README.md

 ## Building

-The `mysqlclient` build target can be used to build a `libmysqlclient.a` library for iOS.
-All default targets except for `mysqlclient` have been hidden.
+The `mysqlclient-universal` build target can be used to build a `libmysqlclient.a` library for iOS and iOS Simulator.

 ## Manual Configuration